-Waste Туре E and P Waste Description 01 Salt water (produced brine or produced water), except for salt water whose intended and actual use is in drilling, workover or completion fluids or in enhanced mineral recovery operations, process fluids generated by approved salvage oil operators who only receive oil (BS&W) from oil and gas leases, and nonhazardous natural gas plant processing waste fluid which is or may be commingled with produced formation water.
-02 Oil-base drilling wastes (mud, fluids and cuttings).
+Waste Type E and P Waste Description 01 Salt water (produced brine or produced water), except for salt water whose intended and actual use is in drilling, workover or completion fluids or in enhanced mineral recovery operations, process fluids generated by approved salvage oil operators who only receive oil (BS&W) from oil and gas leases, and nonhazardous natural gas plant processing waste fluid which is or may be commingled with produced formation water 02 Oil-base drilling wastes (mud, fluids and cuttings).
 03 Water-base drilling wastes (mud, fluids and cuttings).

-Waste Type E and P Waste Description 04 Completion workover and stimulation fluids.
-04 Production pit sludges.
-05 Storage tank sludge from production operations, onsite 00 and commercial saltwater disposal facilities, DNR permitted salvage oil facilities (that only receive waste oil [B,S, & W] from oil and gas leases), and sludges generated by service company and commercial facility or transfer station wash water systems.
+04 Completion workover and stimulation fluids.
+05 Production pit sludges.
+06 Storage tank sludge from production operations, onsite and commercial saltwater disposal facilities, DNR permitted salvage oil facilities (that only receive waste oil [B,S, & W] from oil and gas leases), and sludges generated by service company and commercial facility or transfer station wash water systems.
 07 Produced oily sands and solids.
 08 Produced formation fresh water.
 09 Rainwater from firewalls, ring levees and pits at drilling and production facilities.
-10 Washout water and residual solids generated from the cleaning of containers that transport E and P Waste and are not contaminated by hazardous waste or material; washout water and solids (E and P Waste Type 10) is or may be generated at a commercial facility or transfer station by the cleaning of a container holding a residual amount of E and P Waste.
-11 Washout pit water and residual solids from oilfield related 11 carriers and service companies that are not permitted to haul hazardous waste or material.
+10 Washout water and residual solids generated from the cleaning of containers, barges and/or marine supply vessel permanent cargo tanks that transport E and P Waste and are not contaminated by hazardous waste or material; washout water and solids (E and P Waste Type 10) is or may be generated at a commercial facility or transfer station by the cleaning of a container, barge and/or marine supply vessel cargo tank holding a residual amount of E and P Waste 11 Washout pit water and residual solids from oilfield related carriers and service companies that are not permitted to haul hazardous waste or material.
 12 Nonhazardous Natural gas plant processing waste solids.
-13 (Reserved).
-14 Pipeline test water which does not meet discharge limitations established by the appropriate state agency, or pipeline pigging waste, i.e. waste fluids/solids generated from the cleaning of a pipeline.
-15 E and P Wastes that are transported from permitted commercial facilities and transfer stations to permitted commercial treatment and disposal facilities, except those E and P Wastes defined as Waste Types 01 and 06.
-16 Crude oil spill clean-up waste.
-50 Salvageable hydrocarbons bound for permitted salvage oil 50 operators.
-99 Other E and P Waste not described above (shipment to a ,, commercial facility or transfer station must be pre- approved prior to transport).
-TT T T T T T T T T T T T T T T T T T T